 The Bureau of Elderly and Adult Services (BEAS) provides a variety of social and long-term supports to adults age 60 and older and to adults between the ages of 18 and 60 who have a chronic illness or disability.

-The DHHS Bureau of Elderly and Adult Services (BEAS), wishes to call your attention to the new State Plan on Aging , which was just approved by the US Administration on Aging.
-The Plan became effective on October 1, 2011 and will remain in effect until September 30, 2015.
+The DHHS Bureau of Elderly and Adult Services (BEAS), wishes to call your attention to the new State Plan on Aging , which was approved by Kathy Greenlee, Administrator and Assistant Secretary for Aging, U.S. Administration for Community Living, and became effective on October 1, 2015.
+The Plan will remain in effect through September 30, 2019.

 A variety of social and long-term services and supports can be accessed through the ServiceLink Resource Centers and the NH DHHS District Offices.
 Services and supports are intended to assist people to live as independently as possible in safety and with dignity.
 Examples include: